UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 ## KEGG_GLYCOSAMINOGLYCAN_BIOSYNTHESIS_KERATAN_SULFATE                             11377
 ## KEGG_GLYCEROLIPID_METABOLISM                                                    11358
 ```
-This dataframe therefore summarizes the enrichment p-value for each pathway, FDR adjusted p-value, number of significant genes in the gene set that intersect with genes in the pathway, etc
+This dataframe therefore summarizes the enrichment p-value for each pathway, FDR adjusted p-value, number of significant genes in the gene set that intersect with genes in the pathway, etc.

 With these results, let's identify which pathways meet a statistical enrichment p-value filter of 0.05: